What happens if you break an apartment or rental home lease?

 Thoroughly read your rental agreement before you sign it.
 If you don't fully understand it, seek legal advice.
 Know what you are signing before you agree.

-There are only a few circumstances when breaking an apartment lease is possible with no penalty, depending on your state and situation.
-You may wish to seek legal advice in these circumstances.
+There are a few circumstances when breaking an apartment lease might be possible with no penalty, depending on your state and situation.
+You may wish to consult with an attorney in these circumstances.

-If living in the apartment puts your health at risk, you may be able to break the lease and move.
-According to most state guidelines, housing must be "fit and habitable."
-If you don't have running water for an extended period, there are dangerous gas leaks, or other unsafe situations, the home may not fit to inhabit.
-However, make sure to document every incident if the situation goes to court.
-And your lease may require you to first notify your landlord of the defect to give the landlord an opportunity to remedy the defect before you can break the lease.
+- If your apartment is unsafe or violates health codes: If living in the apartment puts your health at risk, you may be able to break the lease and move.
+If you don't have running water for an extended period, there are dangerous gas leaks, or other unsafe situations, the residence may not be fit to inhabit.

-Your home is considered your personal space, and as such, you expect privacy.
-If your landlord enters to perform repairs or changes the locks without first informing you, you may have a legal cause to break your lease early.
+- Your landlord enters your home without advance notice: Your home is considered your personal space, and as such, you expect privacy.
+If your landlord enters to perform repairs or changes the locks without first informing you, you may have a legal cause to terminate your lease.

 Get a renters insurance quote online or call for advice